On Bitcoin and Red Balloons: New Reward Schemes

 \begin{lemma} In the $\varphi$-subgame, suppose that there are at least $7$ seeds, and at least $2 \beta^{-1} + 6$ additional nodes are aware of the transaction.
 Then, any strategy $(c^{l(v),v}_1,\ldots, c^{l(v),v}_d)$ of node $v$ such that some $c^{l(v),v}_i=l(v) -\varphi-1$ is dominated by the strategy $(c^{l(v)}_1,\ldots, c^{l(v),v}_{i-1},c^{l(v),v}_i-1,c^{l(v),v}_{i+1},\ldots ,c^{l(v),v}_d)$. \end{lemma}

 The proof of the lemma is in Subsection \ref{subsec-lemma-main}.
 Let us show how to use the lemma in order to prove the theorem.
-First, we observe that the $0$-subgame is simply the original game.
+First, we observe that the $0$-subgame is simply the $(\beta,\mathcal H)$-game.
 If the conditions of the lemma hold, we can apply the lemma to eliminate all strategies $(c^{l(v),v}_1,\ldots, c^{l(v),v}_d)$ such that some $c^{l(v),v}_i=l(v) -1$.
 Notice that now we have a $1$-subgame.
 Applying the lemma again we get a $2$-subgame.
 Similarly, we repeatedly apply the lemma until we get a $(\mathcal H-1)$-subgame.
 Notice that the only surviving strategy of each node is $(0,\ldots, 0)$ for every $l(v)$: that is each node propagates information and does not duplicate.
 This shows that there exists an elimination order in which every node propagates information and does not duplicate.
-Next, we prove that the strategy profile in which all nodes propagate information and do not duplicate survives \emph{every} order of iterated elimination of dominated strategies process (proof in the appendix):
+Next, we prove that the strategy profile in which all nodes propagate information and do not duplicate survives \emph{every} order of iterated elimination of dominated strategies process.

-\begin{lemma} Let $T$ be a sub-game that is reached via iterated elimination of dominated strategies in the $(\beta, \mathcal H)$-almost-uniform scheme, and suppose that there are at least $7$ seeds, and at least $2 \beta^{-1} + 6$ additional nodes are aware of the transaction.
-Then there exists a strategy profile $s \in T$ in which every node at depth at most $\mathcal H$ fully propagates and do not duplicate. \end{lemma}
+\begin{lemma} Let $T$ be a sub-game that is reached via iterated elimination of dominated strategies in the $(\beta, \mathcal H)$-game, and suppose that there are at least $7$ seeds, and at least $2 \beta^{-1} + 6$ additional nodes are aware of the transaction.
+Then there exists a strategy profile $s \in T$ in which every node at depth at most $\mathcal H$ fully propagates and do not duplicate. \end{lemma} \begin{proof} Let us assume that some elimination order ends with a sub-game that does not contain any profile with full propagation and no duplication.
+Let $T'$ be the last sub-game in the elimination order for which there is still a profile with full propagation and no duplication for every node at depth at most $\mathcal H$.
+It must be that for some player $i$ in $T'$, the strategy $s_i$ of full propagation and no duplication is dominated by another strategy $s_i'$ in which this player either duplicates or does not fully distribute.
+In particular, let us fix the behavior of the other players to be the profile $s_{-i}$ in which they fully distribute and do not duplicate (such a profile exists in $T'$ by assumption).
+For $s'_i$ to dominate $s_i$, it must be that $u_i(s_i,s_{-i}) \leq u_i(s_i',s_{-i})$.